AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/overview/product-features.md

 The UI and logic structure are as follows:

-- `MessageForwardSelector`: Select the forward message recipient page.
+- `MessageForwardSelector`: Select the recipients for forwarding a message.

 The message forwarding feature is enabled by default.
 To disable, set `ContainerProps.enableMessageMultiSelect` to `false`.